 Rapid Food Distribution

-• This program uses the Food Bank’s refrigerated beverage truck to transport fresh, perishable foods to agencies that have very limited refrigeration.
+Rapid Food Distribution allows the Food Bank to distribute highly nutritious, fruits, vegetables and other perishable foods out to its agencies throughout Los Angeles County before it spoils.
+The Food Bank's refrigerated beverage truck is used to transport fresh, perishable foods to agencies that have very limited refrigeration.

 Last year, more than 3.8 million pounds of produce and perishable food items are distributed through this program.
 The Food Bank distributes a total of more than 50 million pounds of food annually and 20 percent of that food is produce.

 We have 16 Mobile Food Pantry vehicles that are used to distribute food to people in underserved areas of L.A.
 County.
 The program, which was launched in 2012, now serves 250- 300 households at each distribution.
 Food on each truck is a combination of USDA commodities, donated foods, produce and perishables.